 This response shows that you’re flexible, open, and accommodating–not anxious or desperate!

-This message might raise an eyebrow when you receive it, but there’s no need for panic or concern.
 There are any number of reasons why your resume might get lost or damaged.
-Technological systems can be unreliable, and even traditional filing systems don’t always provide the results we want.
+Digital systems can be unreliable, and even traditional filing systems are fallible!

 Before you become paralyzed with anxiety about how to respond to any of these requests, keep one thing in mind: every single one of these contacts represents an opportunity to reinforce that positive first impression you’ve made with the company’s hiring personnel.

-Most of them provide an additional opportunity to continue your conversation with the company’s representatives, and they can all indicate that you’re still being considered for the job.
+Most of these messages provide an opportunity to continue your conversation with the company’s representatives.
+All the questions on this list can all indicate that you’re still being considered for a job.

 With those things in mind, try to maintain your optimistic outlook and simply respond in the most straightforward manner possible.
 Above all else, respond promptly.
 Don’t worry that an immediate response might be seen as a sign of desperation.

 Quickly respond with the requested details, thank the recruiter for the contact, and then wait for the next reply.
-Once you learn how to reply to a recruiter in a simple and clear way, you’ll wonder why these types of contact ever made you nervous in the past.
+Once you learn how to communicate with a recruiter in a simple and clear way, you’ll wonder why these types of contact ever made you nervous in the past!